nixworks/public/news/2008/06/19/README.md

 ##### Iraqi security forces
 ### [ Iraqi security forces enter the city of Amarah, arrest its Sadrist mayor, and take control. ](/news/2008/06/19/iraqi-security-forces-enter-the-city-of-amarah-arrest-its-sadrist-mayor-and-take-control.md)
-_Context: Iraqi security forces, Amarah, Sadrist_
+_Context: Sadrist, Amarah, Iraqi security forces_

 ##### Alabama
 ### [ An Alabama state judge upholds a fraud verdict against AstraZeneca Pharmaceuticals in a Medicaid drug pricing suit but reduces the value of damages to $160 million. ](/news/2008/06/19/an-alabama-state-judge-upholds-a-fraud-verdict-against-astrazeneca-pharmaceuticals-in-a-medicaid-drug-pricing-suit-but-reduces-the-value-of.md)
-_Context: Alabama, Medicaid, AstraZeneca, $_
+_Context: Medicaid, $, AstraZeneca, Alabama_

 ##### President
 ### [ The President of Iran Mahmoud Ahmadinejad accuses the United States of plotting to kidnap and assassinate him during a visit to Iraq. ](/news/2008/06/19/the-president-of-iran-mahmoud-ahmadinejad-accuses-the-united-states-of-plotting-to-kidnap-and-assassinate-him-during-a-visit-to-iraq.md)
-_Context: President, Iraq, American, Mahmoud Ahmadinejad_
+_Context: President, American, Iraq, Mahmoud Ahmadinejad_

 ##### Housing crisis
 ### [ A Congressional ethics panel is examining allegations that Democrat Senators Christopher Dodd of Connecticut (the sponsor of a major $300 billion housing bailout bill) and Kent Conrad of North Dakota received preferential loans by troubled mortgage lender Countrywide Financial Corp. ](/news/2008/06/19/a-congressional-ethics-panel-is-examining-allegations-that-democrat-senators-christopher-dodd-of-connecticut-the-sponsor-of-a-major-300-b.md)
-_Context: Countrywide Financial Corp, bailout, housing crisis, Kent Conrad, Christopher Dodd_
+_Context: Christopher Dodd, Countrywide Financial Corp, Kent Conrad, bailout, housing crisis_

 ##### Royal Dutch Shell
 ### [ Royal Dutch Shell shuts down an offshore oil installation in Nigeria after an attack from the Movement for the Emancipation of the Niger Delta. ](/news/2008/06/19/royal-dutch-shell-shuts-down-an-offshore-oil-installation-in-nigeria-after-an-attack-from-the-movement-for-the-emancipation-of-the-niger-de.md)
-_Context: Nigeria, Royal Dutch Shell, Movement for the Emancipation of the Niger Delta_
+_Context: Royal Dutch Shell, Nigeria, Movement for the Emancipation of the Niger Delta_

 ##### Zimbabwe
 ### [ Zimbabwe police arrest an opposition Movement for Democratic Change lawmaker and place six others on a wanted list. ](/news/2008/06/19/zimbabwe-police-arrest-an-opposition-movement-for-democratic-change-lawmaker-and-place-six-others-on-a-wanted-list.md)